-The INA186-Q1 devices that feature a REF pin are bidirectional current-sense amplifiers capable of measuring currents through a resistive shunt in two directions.
+The INAx181-Q1 are bidirectional, current-sense amplifiers capable of measuring currents through a resistive shunt in two directions.
 This bidirectional monitoring is common in applications that include charging and discharging operations where the current flowing through the resistor can change directions.

-The ability to measure this current flowing in both directions is achieved by applying a voltage to the REF pin, as shown in Figure 28.
+The ability to measure this current flowing in both directions is enabled by applying a voltage to the REF pin, as shown in Figure 45.
 The voltage applied to REF (VREF) sets the output state that corresponds to the zero-input level state.
 The output then responds by increasing above VREF for positive differential signals (relative to the IN– pin) and responds by decreasing below VREF for negative differential signals.
-This reference voltage applied to the REF pin can be set anywhere between 0 V to VS. For bidirectional applications, VREF is typically set at VS/2 for equal signal range in both current directions.
-In some cases, VREF is set at a voltage other than VS/2; for example, when the bidirectional current and corresponding output signal do not need to be symmetrical.
+This reference voltage applied to the REF pin can be set anywhere between 0 V to VS. For bidirectional applications, VREF is typically set at mid-scale for equal signal range in both current directions.
+In some cases, however, VREF is set at a voltage other than mid-scale when the bidirectional current and corresponding output signal do not need to be symmetrical.